onliashish/timeseries_ttm_model_StockMarket/README.md

 TTM-1 currently supports 2 modes:

- - Zeroshot forecasting: Directly apply the pre-trained model on your target data to get an initial forecast (with no training).
+ - **Zeroshot forecasting**: Directly apply the pre-trained model on your target data to get an initial forecast (with no training).

- - Finetuned forecasting: Finetune the pre-trained model with your target data to further improve the forecast.
+ - **Finetuned forecasting**: Finetune the pre-trained model with a subset of your target data to further improve the forecast.

 **Since, TTM models are extremely small and fast, it is practically very easy to finetune the model with your available target data in few minutes to get more accurate forecasts.**